sayed725/sayed725/README.md

 ###

-<p align="center">I am a passionate Full Stack Developer specializing in building responsive, user-centric web applications using modern technologies like React, Next Js, Tailwind CSS, and JavaScript, TypeScript.
-I focus on writing clean, maintainable code and delivering seamless user experiences.
-With a commitment to continuous learning, I stay updated with industry trends to bring innovative solutions to every project.
-I thrive in collaborative environments and aim to contribute to impactful digital solutions.</p>
+<p align="center">I’m a Full-Stack Developer who likes building web apps that are simple, fast, and easy to use.
+I usually work with TypeScript, React, Next.js, and Node.js, along with MongoDB, PostgreSQL, and Prisma.
+I try to keep my code clean and practical, and I’m always learning something new as I build.</p>

 ###